 In the evening there are lots of fancy dress parties.
-People dress up as witches, ghosts, devils, cats, bats or something scary.
+People dress up as witches, ghosts, devils, cats, bats or anything scary.
 Children paint their faces to look like monsters.
-Then they carry boxes or bags from house to house to collect candy.
+Then they carry boxes or bags from house to house.
 Every time they come to a new house, they say: "Trick or treat!
 Money or eat!"
 The adults put treatmoney or sweets in their bags.